 Lorillard and their ad agency had the same experience when studying consumers for Kent.
 They, like B&W, found that "practically no one knew" the tar content of their own regularly smoked brands.
 Philip Morris, too, knew about this consumer ignorance of yields in the 1970s.
 Despite the faith in the technology of filters displayed in their shifting to filters and hi-fi products, most consumers were not only ignorant of the facts, but even their general impressions were not very good.
 "As yet, there is low awareness among smokers of the tar content of their brand.
 When asked if they knew the specific milligram tar content of their brand, the vast majority (89%) said they didn't know . . . smokers' impressions of whether their brand has high, moderate or low tar content is more on the mark-although still not too accurate" [emphasis in original].
+The still all the little and the still and the same experience when their brand has high, moderate or low tar content is more on the mark-although still not too accurate" [emphasis in original].

-The content of the line and the last the last too accurate in the last the last tendent and the last tendent in the last tendent in themselves falter badly when asked to comment on the rewards accruing to them from smoking . . .
+Consumers' conflicted feelings were such that they became poor respondents in B&W's research efforts. "[S]mokers themselves falter badly when asked to comment on the rewards accruing to them from smoking . . .
 Smokers are so overwhelmed by the addictive properties of cigarettes and the potential health hazard that they wax virtually inarticulate when asked to present a case for the other side.
 They become guilty and shame-faced".
 "Smokers own estimates of their daily consumption levels are extremely unreliable.
 Many smokers underestimate their actual consumption and certain segments of many populations, notably young people and women, are often reluctant to admit they smoke".
 39